OscarEwen/OpenAgar-GOVLab-RMIT/README.md

 ## How to Play
 You can check out how to play here when the wiki has been transferred.

+A short demo video can be found at: https://youtu.be/7-w8pSXDy3o

 ### Game Basics
 - Move your mouse around the screen to move your cell.
 - Eat food and other players in order to grow your character (food respawns every time a player eats it).